Please enable JavaScript to ensure auto alt text generation works properly

 Before we dive in, let’s define what a resume screening checklist actually is.
-Think of it as a structured triage tool: a short, repeatable list of must‑have criteria, nice‑to‑haves, and red flags that lets you process resumes in seconds without bias.
-When every recruiter on the team follows the same checklist, hiring becomes faster, fairer, and easier to measure.
+Think of it as a structured triage tool: a short, repeatable list of must‑have criteria, nice‑to‑haves, and red flags that lets you process resumes in seconds with greater consistency.
+When every recruiter on the team follows the same checklist, hiring becomes faster, more consistent, and easier to measure.

 A quick reference resume screening checklist